International Political Economy

 The core subject in International Political Economy consists of two compulsory courses which students have to take during the same Autumn semester:

 - Theories and issues in International Political Economy (15 ECTS)

 - Concepts and Methods in International Relations (7,5 ECTS)

 A specific course description and learning outcome for each of the courses will be available after the 1st of May at www.kurser.ku.dk

 As a student at the MSc in Political Science you can choose to write your master’s thesis (30 ECTS) within the field of your chosen core subject.
-This gives you the right to add the following to your title:

 Students completing the core subject will gain valuable analytical skills, as an understanding of the global economy is currently in high demand across a number of public and private sector institutions.
 They will appreciate how to relate different theoretical debates over the economy to practical examples and case studies, and will be able to choose particular areas of interest to become expert in via the optional courses and the thesis.